twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.0.
 * Version 1.0 until 7.0 only supports adding glyphs that have a Unicode BMP mapping.
+* Version 5.0 (2005-01-12) is the first version of FontCreator to use Windows XP style icons.
+Version 10.1.02272 (2016-12-20) is the last version of FontCreator to use Windows XP style icons.
 * Generating postscript names and adding to preview toolbar in versions 5.0 until 6.5 only supports glyphs with a Windows Unicode BMP mapping.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.